paulllama/paularmer-com/src/resumes/_product-intro.md

-Following my tenure at Autodesk, I took a deliberate break to travel and explore new professional avenues.
-During this time, I pursued a variety of courses including art classes to deepen my proficiency in creative expression.
-Now, I'm eager to leverage my renewed creativity in my next role as a Product Manager.
-I hope to bring my empathetic organizational style and my holistic problem-solving to elevate your company.
+Following my time at Autodesk, I took a deliberate break to travel and explore artistic pursuits.
+Now, refreshed by art courses and engaging with community artists, I'm eager to apply my renewed creativity, technical background and empathetic problem- solving style towards a Technical Product Manager role.